Ring Alarm vs SimpliSafe

 Moving seemed easy with both Ring and SimpliSafe.
 Since both systems were typically self-installed, we knew we could just pick up either system and go, entirely without fees.
 We were also grateful that with SimpliSafe, we had the option to pay a professional $79 to install our system.

 With Ring, professional monitoring and cellular backup of our system cost us a maximum of $10 a month.
 With SimpliSafe, the same features cost us $24.99 a month.
 The choice was clear.
 For the affordability of its professional monitoring, Ring was the superior system.

 Customer Support with Ring vs SimpliSafe

-Both Ring and SimpliSafe offer customer support over their websites and phones.
-SimpliSafe throws in an email option, which I like.
-As you can see, their customer ratings differ based on where you look.
-Both companies got perfect overall ratings from the Better Business Bureau, which means that they’re advertising truthfully and have responded to any customer complaints, among other things.
+Each company’s customer ratings differed based on where we looked.
+Both companies got perfect overall ratings from the Better Business Bureau, which meant they advertised truthfully and responded to any customer complaints, among other things.
 However, both companies got around two stars from customers on the BBB, a notoriously tough crowd.

-As the Summerfort system is not sold on Amazon, I looked at customer review for a similar SimpliSafe 12-piece system.
-It has a 3.5 out of five star rating, which is decent.
-The reviews mentioning customer support, however, were pretty mixed.
-While some said the people they spoke to were knowledgeable and helpful, others complained about being on hold for hours.
+As the Summerfort system was not sold on Amazon, we looked at customer reviews for a similar SimpliSafe 12-piece system.
+It had a 3.5 out of five-star rating, which we thought was decent.
+The reviews mentioned customer support but were pretty mixed.
+While some said the service agents they spoke to were knowledgeable and helpful, others complained about being on hold for hours.